morphismtech/bankchain/Architecture.md

   * We want illiquid but solvent banks to be able to temporarily suspend redemption
   * Add a suspensionClause contract to fiduciary tokenURIs
   * This resembles the option clauses used by Scottish banks which offered a high interest in case of suspension and resumed redeemability after a few months time
-  * Suspension acts as a kind of "insurance" against bank runs for solven banks and should be rarely invoked
+  * Suspension acts as a kind of "insurance" against bank runs for solvent banks and should be rarely invoked